 Sexual stimulation and intercourse can lead to cardiac and pulmonary events in patients with coronary heart disease, congestive heart failure or pulmonary disease.
 Caverject should be used with care in these patients and they should engage in sexual activity with caution.

-Caverject Dual Chamber is not intended for co-administration with any other agent for the treatment of erectile dysfunction (see also 4.5).
+Caverject Dual Chamber is not intended for co-administration with any other agent for the treatment of erectile dysfunction (see section 4.5).

 The potential for abuse of Caverject should be considered in patients with a history of psychiatric disorder or addiction.